 As love was accrued for photos the more access users would have to additional cool content.
 This was only available to those whose pictures utilized its different features to stand out more than others.
 The idea was to unlock new content whilst becoming an expert with the app.

 Word of mouth advertising or social networking as it is now called, is the quickest way to get something out there, so one can only imagine if their attempts to market the PicAPic Camera faltered, their product was not unique enough to inspire enough people to tell their friends.
 Then there's technical issues that were raised by 15% of the users, like the games they developed, it appears they all came with some kind of problem.
-Unfortunately, yet another untimely death was experienced.
+Unfortunately, yet another untimely death of another social gaming product was experienced.